-A health-conscious woman in southern China ended up fighting for dear life after hooking herself to an IV fluid of fruit juice.
+A health-conscious woman in southern China ended up fighting for dear life after hooking herself to an IV fluid of

 For some reason, Zeng, a resident of Chenzhou, Hunan province came to believe that her body will absorb nutrients from fruits better if she injected their juice straight to her veins.